Frequently asked questions (FAQs)

 You have the right to request a copy of the personal information we hold on you.
 When you request this information, this is known as making a Subject Access Request (SAR).
-In most cases, this will be free of charge, however in some limited circumstances, for example, repeated requests for further copies, we may apply an administration fee.
-To exercise this right, please write to Data Protection Officer, Aegon, Edinburgh Park, Lochside Crescent, Edinburgh, EH12 9SE or email firstname.lastname@example.org
+In most cases, this will be free of charge.
+In some circumstances, for example, repeated requests for further copies, we may apply an administration fee.
+To exercise this right, please write to the Data Protection Officer, Aegon, Edinburgh Park, Lochside Crescent, Edinburgh, EH12 9SE or email firstname.lastname@example.org

 What do you do with my personal information?